 Ensuring your senior leadership team (SLT) is made up of individuals with top-notch leadership skills and the ability to work dynamically and effectively together is vital in cultivating a high performing school.
 How can you help your team to get the best out of each other and themselves?

-Your SLT are responsible for guiding and shaping the direction that your institution moves in, whilst also guiding the values of your teaching staff and students.
+Your SLT are responsible for guiding and shaping the direction that your institution moves in, while also guiding the values of your teaching staff and students.
 We can support leaders to understand themselves better and apply that knowledge as they spearhead success.

 Profiling your SLT can help them to understand how to get the best out of themselves and each other, as well as identify gaps and determine compatibility requirements when recruiting new team members.

 The first step towards great team-work for your SLT is two-fold: understanding themselves and understanding each other.
-Providing them with insight into how they and their team members behave, communicate, their strengths and limitations and their motivators, gives them the tools to successfully work together.
+Providing them with insight into how they and their team members behave, communicate, their strengths and limitations, and their motivators, gives them the tools to successfully work together.

 Assessing where your individual and team strengths are allows you to evaluate what, if anything, is missing.